Flora Sinensis

 Flora Sinensis is one of the first European natural history books about China, published in Vienna in 1656.
-Its author, Michael Boym, was a Jesuit missionary from Poland (then Polish–Lithuanian Commonwealth).
+Its author, Michał Boym, was a Jesuit missionary from Poland (then the Polish–Lithuanian Commonwealth).

+Focus on the ecosystem of the Far East

 The book was the first description of an ecosystem of the Far East published in Europe.
 Boym underlined the medicinal properties of the Chinese plants.

+Seeking patronage by the Shunzhi Emperor and Leopold I, King of Hungary

-The book also included pleas for support of the Catholic Chinese emperor and each page contained a chronogram pointing to the date of 1655, the date of coronation of Emperor Leopold I as the King of Hungary, as Boym wanted to gain support of that monarch for his mission.
+The book also included pleas for support of the Catholic Church to the Shunzhi Emperor, the Chinese emperor at the time; each page contained a chronogram pointing to the date of 1655, the date of coronation of Emperor Leopold I as the King of Hungary, as Boym wanted to gain the support of that monarch for his mission.

-It is said that the Flora Sinensis was the first book that used the name "Flora" in this meaning, a book covering the plant world of a region.
-However, despite its title, the book covered not only plants, it obviously includes some species that are neither plants nor Chinese.